 Scheduled tours, Tuesday - Sunday at 2 pm.

 |Facilities:||Cafe, restaurant, gift shop, toilets, baby changing|

-If you’re thinking about heading to Glasgow to explore it’s tourist attractions I wouldn’t blame you if the last place you’ve got on your to-do list is the University of Glasgow.
-After all, who wants to walk around a boring university surrounded by a load of dusty old books and smelly students?
+If you’re thinking about heading to Glasgow to explore its tourist attractions I wouldn’t blame you if the last place you have on your to-do list is the University of Glasgow.
+After all, who wants to walk around a boring university surrounded by a load of dusty old books?

 The university is easy to get to from pretty much anywhere in Glasgow thanks to the city’s excellent bus and subway networks, but if you’re in the vicinity of Kelvingrove Park you’ll find the university is just a 10-minute walk away so it’s easy to combine visits to both attractions in one day.